Radestijn/Bitcoinen/README.md

 This python programm is build for bitcoin this may not be as accurate as the bitcoin data set because it is build for the bitcoin.

+The programm can take a long time to start.